harindaka/json_config/README.md

 ```

 # Do I have to use macros?
-You do not need to always stick to the macros.
-You can use the methods found in the ConfigurationBuilder struct too to achieve the desired effect. i.e.
+Not really.
+They are just there for convenience.
+You can alternatively use the methods found in the `ConfigurationBuilder` struct to achieve the desired effect. i.e.

 ```
 //Creating a ConfigurationBuilder instance from a source